Phosphatidylethanolamine and Related Lipids

 Under conditions of degenerative stress, N-acyl phosphatidylethanolamine can accumulate in significant amounts as the result of ischemic injury, infarction or cancer, and it may be involved in neuroprotection, anti-inflammation and membrane stabilization.
 It is present in plasma after feeding a high fat diet to rats, and then it can cross into the brain where it accumulates in the hypothalamus.
 It should be noted that some N-acyl phosphatidylethanolamine can be formed artefactually because of faulty extraction procedures during analysis.

 In plants, N-acyl phosphatidylethanolamine is a common constituent of cereal grains (e.g., wheat, barley and oats) and of some other seeds (1.9% of the phospholipids of cotton seeds but 10-12% of oats), but in other plant tissues, it is detected most often under conditions of physiological stress when it is hydrolysed with release of N-acylethanolamines and phosphatidic acid.
-In contrast to animals, synthesis involves direct acylation of phosphatidylethanolamine with a free fatty acid with catalysis by a membrane-bound transferase in a reverse serine-hydrolase catalytic mechanism, although lyso-N-acyl phosphatidylethanolamines have been detected in tomato plants as possible intermediates.
+In contrast to animals, synthesis is by direct acylation of phosphatidylethanolamine with a free fatty acid with catalysis by a membrane-bound transferase in a reverse serine-hydrolase catalytic mechanism, although lyso-N-acyl phosphatidylethanolamines have been detected in tomato plants as possible intermediates.
 Both N-acyl lipid classes have been implicated in such physiological processes as the elongation of main and lateral roots, regulation of seed germination, seedling growth and defence from attacks by pathogens.

 N-Acyl phosphatidylethanolamine has been found in many microbial species, while N-acetyl phosphatidylethanolamine was detected in a filamentous fungus, Absidia corymbifera, where it comprised 6% of the total membrane lipids and was accompanied by an even more unusual lipid 1,2‑diacyl-sn-glycero-3-phospho(N-ethoxycarbonyl)-ethanolamine.
 The Gram-positive bacterial species Bacillus subtilis contains aminoacyl phosphatidylethanolamines with alanine or lysine attached to the ethanolamine moiety.